 Witches & Halloween

 Black cats are one of the main symbols of Halloween.
-Witches were believed to be able to turn themselves into black cats back then.
-Witchcraft is the dominant theme of this holiday for witches.
-Green-faced witches were discovered with the "Wizard of Oz" in the late 30's.
+Witches were believed to be able to turn themselves into black cats, and black cats were thought to be a witch's best companions.
+Witchcraft is, in fact, one of the dominant themes of this holiday, especially after the stereotype of the ugly, old, green-faced witch was created by " The Wizard of Oz"'s make up artists in the late 1930's.

 Halloween in Italy: Costumes & Trick Or Treat

 Italians today still agree on the fact that Halloween does not have any strong meaning for them: this is true, in the sense that Halloween is an acquired event, and Italians, by culture and religion, have been celebrating their dead on the 1st and the 2nd of November for over 1000 years.
 Slowly though, as fancy dress parties take over the nights of Halloween all over the country, Italians have begun to like Halloween as an occasion to party.

 Trick-or-treating has not yet become, in Italy, as popular as it's in the US.
 But what's the origin of this well loved American tradition?
 Well, it seems it's not American at all!
 Evidence says that on October 31st, children in Dublin would be spotted in small groups, adorned in bizarre garments with faces painted or masked.
 They knocked on doors and shouted "we are the Hallow-E'en party" you got any fruits or food?
 They would wander from house to house, singing seasonal songs, a time to get into the mood of the season.
 A good chance is that this was the beginnings of what we know as Christmas Caroling, too.